-A recent study conducted by the Medical Research Council in Cambridge for the Channel 4 Dispatches programme concluded that older brains actually adapt exceptionally well and in some cases may even become stronger and more active than those of younger individuals.
+A study conducted by the Medical Research Council in Cambridge for the Channel 4 Dispatches programme concluded that older brains actually adapt exceptionally well and in some cases may even become stronger and more active than those of younger individuals.

 While you’re looking for another job we’ve got loads of ways for you to make a bit of extra cash on the side to tide you over.

-Have a look at 10 easy ways to make quick cash – one of our most popular articles.
+Have a look at our 10 easy ways to make quick cash – one of our most popular articles.
 And for even more ideas, browse your way through our make money section and you’re bound to find something that appeals.

 4. Save it!

 You might as well make the most of any money you do make, so get it into a high interest savings account (well, not too low anyway) as soon as you can.
-The best rates you’ll be able to get at the moment are for regular savings accounts.

 Regular savers are a good option because you only have to put a little away each month (£20 is usually the minimum) and you’ll make a decent return on your cash compared to the other dismal accounts out there at the moment.